pramnora/bat/README.md

 d - In order to close the MS DOS black screen window...either type: EXIT...then, press [ENTER] key/or else, hit the windows top right [x].

-2. Programmatically, -also, known as 'silent' mode-, by including the commands inside of what is known as a batch program file.
+2. 'Programmatically', -also, known as 'silent' mode-, by including the commands inside of what is known as a batch program file.

 (Instructions are shown below.)

 ## What are batch [.bat] file programs?

-First, a program file is nothing more than a plain text file: [.txt]...; which has been saved using a special filename extension.
+First, a program file is nothing more than a plain text file: [filename.txt]...; which has been saved using a special filename extension: [.bat].

 A batch file program uses: [filename.bat].

 Where the [filename] part can be any filename you please.

-The 3 letter filename exension: [.bat] is what turns the otherwise ordinary plain text file into becoming a batch file program, instead.
+The 3 letter filename exension: [.bat] is what turns the otherwise ordinary plain text file: [.txt] into becoming a batch file program, instead.

 Batch files contain a list of instructions...MS DOS Commands...which are executed using 'top down flow'...whenever the program runs/executes.